Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

   + Trade Offer Generator
   + Auto-dueler for Credits farming [Major]
   + Logging catches to owner's DMs in multimode
+  + Help command that displays usage instruction for other commands.
+[Major]
+  + Trade command can use pokemon names as args
+  + DM commands - some commands can be used by DMing the bot.
   > *These features are based upon multimode which involves having multiple selfbot accounts.*
 * To avail these features, contact me on Discord @**Hyperclaw79#3570** and I'll give you my PayPal id.
   > *Please ping me only for donations and not for support (unless you are already a donor).
 Currently the price is just $12.
 Better donate fast as the price will be bound to go up along with the demand.*